splunk/public-o11y-docs/apm/span-tags/migrate-apm-custom-reporting.rst

 .. meta::
    :description: Steps to migrate your APM custom reporting to support upgrade to version 2.0 of Splunk OpenTelemetry Java agent.

-Version 2.0 of the agent of the Splunk Distribution of OpenTelemetry Java includes breaking changes to http semantic conventions.
-If you want to upgrade to version 2.0, you'll need to consider these breaking changes.
+Version 2.0 of the agent from the Splunk Distribution of OpenTelemetry Java includes breaking changes to HTTP semantic conventions.
+If you want to upgrade to version 2.0, consider these breaking changes.

 HTTP semantic convention changes
 ===================================